 The CPT-160 shared common bagel toasting issues with many of the other models in our test.
 It often toasted one half of each bagel slice a few shades darker than the other.
 In some cycles it produced inconsistencies across slices as well, toasting one slice much more than the other.
 The bagel mode does not turn off the outside elements, leaving the backsides of bagels toasted rather than in their ideal warm and gooey state.
 All of this translated into a score of 6 out of 10 on our bagel toasting test.
 This is an average score in a metric where models that were capable of toasting bagels scored between 4 and 10.

 Frozen Food/Defrosting Quality

 The CPT-160's defrost mode slowly warms and thaws frozen goods before moving on to full toasting temperature.
-Generally we found that models using this technique performed much better in our frozen food tests.
+Generally, we found that models using this technique performed much better in our frozen food tests.
 While the CPT-160 performed acceptably in our tests, it did not perform as well as other models that utilize this technique.
 It struggled to make even toast from frozen bread, churning out slices with large white splotches.
 Even on higher shade settings the defrost function toasted frozen waffles on the light side, but they were toasted all the way through.
 This relatively poor frozen bread and mediocre frozen waffle performance earned the CPT-160 a score of 4 on our defrosting test.
-It was just slightly better than the worst performing Darth Toaster, but nowhere near the quality of the top performing OXO On and Oster Jelly Bean.
+It was just slightly better than the worst performing Darth Toaster, but nowhere near the quality of the top performing Smeg and Oster Jelly Bean.

 — Max Mutter and Steven Tata